datanav/docs/technical/hubspot-superoffice.rst

 HubSpot Deal to SuperOffice Sale
 --------------------------------
-When a HubSpot Deal gets the has a 100% probability, it  will be synchronized with a SuperOffice Sale.
+Every HubSpot Deal will be synchronized with a SuperOffice Sale.

 Once a link between a HubSpot Deal and a SuperOffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.